 Ahhh, public transit.
 In any city, public transportation is both a blessing and a curse.
 Yes, it gets you from point A to point B, is relatively cheap and cuts down on the number of cars on the road, but it’s also likely the worst part of your day.
 Because at it’s best, public transit is also crowded, smelly and at times downright awkward.
+I’d certainly consider avoiding it if traffic wasn’t so bad, and there was more free parking in Toronto!

 The Five Course Meal